 Under these conditions, employees can either use the ADA or FMLA protection.

 There is no set amount of leave provided under the ADA and FMLA as varied conditions have different lengths of treatment.
-However, the recommendations under the EAP assessment will determine the allowable work leaves, such as in the case of substance abuse problems.
+However, the recommendations under the EAP assessment will determine the allowable work leaves, such as in the case of substance use disorder problems.

 In many cases, employees who suffer from addiction and are eligible to have inpatient drug or alcohol rehab go through 30-90 day programs.
 In st cases, these work leaves are unpaid, but employers may also have the gracious option of providing paid leaves as well.